tannerdino/F2P/Guides/F2P_Iron_Guide.md

 Overpowered Runelite plguins:
 - **Anti Drag**: Allows you to increase the threashold to drag items, allowing you to minimalize misclicks.
-- **Entity Hider**: Can allow you to hide npcs/categorized players; really useful for fishing, or any method thats overcrowded by players.
+- **Entity Hider**: Allows you to hide npcs/categorized players; really useful for fishing, or any method thats overcrowded by players.
 - **World Hopper**: Changing worlds on login screen, and auto hop.
 - **GPU**: Increased render distance.
 - **Camera**: Increased camera zoom out distance.